aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/21_Install_Deployment_Tool.md

 # Exasol Deployment Tool

 The deployment of an Exasol Database Cluster is a fully automated approach, where you specify installation attributes the deployment tool acts on.
-It is nearly the same effort to configure a simple two-node cluster or a powerful 16-node cluster with "StandBy-Nodes" and "Access-Node".
+It is nearly the same effort to configure a simple two-node cluster or a powerful 10-node cluster with so-called <i>StandBy-Nodes</i> and <i>Access-Node</i>.